olli991/mib-std2-pq-zr-toolbox/README.md

 Q: Where to find GEM (Green Egineering Menu) version?
 A: In the top left corner of the Green Engineering Menu screen.

-Q: I instaled Toolbox and want to update my firmware from 02xx version to 04xx version.
+Q: I already have the Toolbox installed and want to update my firmware from 02xx/03xx to 04xx/05xx/06xx etc version.
 Will Toolbox remain installed after the update?
-A: Yes, but instead of normal installation you need to update via `Testmode->SWDL->Software Download Manual Download->Start Download` enter cpu or cpuplus and untick `esd_sec` module.
-If you do not update fw this way, the update will clean /tsd/etc/persistence/esd folder and delete the toolbox.
+A: Yes, but you need to update fw manually via `Testmode->SWDL->Software Download Manual Download->Start Download`.
+Open cpu or cpuplus folder there and untick `esd_sec` module and start the update.
+If you forget to untick `esd_sec`, the update will clean /tsd/etc/persistence/esd folder and delete the toolbox.

 Q: How to make screenshots?
 A: Press and hold MEDIA key until you hear confirmation sound

 Q: Where to find screenshots?
 A: In the root folder of SD card.
-You can also use `Tools->Move screenshots from root of all drives to the Toolbox drive` function to collect them in screenshots folder of Toolbox drive.
+You can also use `Tools->Move screenshots from root of all drives to the Toolbox drive` to collect them in `screenshots` folder on the Toolbox drive.

 Q: After Toolbox installation I got OBD error 1556.
 How to fix it?
 A: Usually just running `Tools->Clean SWDL history and keep only non-duplicated FW updates` helps.
 Then reboot the unit and clear OBD2 error.
-Otherwise you need to find the reason of the error.
-Long press MENU and enter `Testmode->Green Engineering Menu->debugging->additional debug destination`.
+If the error still there, long press MENU and enter `Testmode->Green Engineering Menu->debugging->additional debug destination`.
-Select to output the log onto SD or USB.
-Look into that file for strings like `SW incompatible` there you will find the reason.
+Select where to save the log onto SD or USB.
+Open the log from SD/USB and look for strings like `SW incompatible`.
+They will contain the reason of the error.

 Q: Can I make eMMC backup of my unit?
 A: Sure, just use `Dump->eMMC content (exFAT/NTFS SD card/USB drive + ~7.3 GB free space required)` menu.